MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 5. Install **Azure AD Preview module**
 	In the PowerShell window, enter the following cmdlet and press **Enter**.
 Enter **Y** and press **Enter** to confirm the installation of an untrusted repository.

--  Microsoft Powershell command:  Install-Module -Name AzureADPreview
+-  Microsoft Powershell command:
+``powershell
+Install-Module -Name AzureADPreview

 - Microsoft Graph Powershell command: Install-Module Microsoft.Graph.Beta